Puducherry CM seeks funds from Centre for welfare projects | Law-Order

 Rangasamy on Friday sought funds from the Centre to implement developmental and social welfare projects in the Union Territory.

-A statement from the office of the Chief Minister said Rangasamy, participating in a video conference with the NITI Aayog today, demanded the Centre to restore the ratio of allocation funds to 90:10 as was the case before 2016 in the place of the present ratio of 60:40.
+A statement from the office of the Chief Minister said Rangasamy, participating in a video conference with the NITI Aayog today, demanded the Centre to restore the ratio of allocation of funds 90:10 (90 to Centre, 10 to Puducherry) as was the case before 2016 in the place of the present ratio of 60:40.

 Rangasamy, who holds the Finance portfolio also, said the Centre should include the Union Territory of Puducherry in the Central Finance Commission.